 The Andorran Foreign Investment Act sets out the restrictions, controls and limits related to the foreign ownership of a project company.
-Thus, prior to investing in a real estate asset or in a stake higher than 10% in a share capital or voting right of a company located in Andorra, foreign investors have to obtain the relevant foreign investment authorisation before the Andorran Government.
+Thus, prior to investing in a real estate asset or in a stake higher than 10% in a share capital or acquiring voting rights of an Andorran company, foreign investors have to obtain the relevant foreign investment authorisation before the Andorran Government.
 The amount, destination and sort of investment (e.g. investment in real estate assets) must be notified as a mandatory requirement to obtain the authorisation.

 Nevertheless, the obligation to obtain the foreign investment authorisation does not impose any restriction on the remittance of income coming from an investment outside Andorra.
-In addition, exchange control rules are widely liberalised and thus, there are no restrictions on the transferral of currencies from a registered bank account located in Andorra to any country, and vice versa.
+In addition, exchange control rules are widely liberalised and, thus, there are no restrictions on the transferral of currencies from a registered bank account located in Andorra to any country, and vice versa.

-Under the anti-money laundering regulation, an Andorran or foreign entity which formalises a transaction before a Public Notary by granting a public deed shall identify its ultimate beneficial owner, which is any individual (either a natural or legal person) owning 25% or more of the social capital of the entity.
+Under the Andorran anti-money laundering and counter-terrorism legislation (Llei 14/2017 de prevenció i lluita contra el blanqueig de diners o valors i el finançament del terrorisme), an Andorran or foreign entity which formalises a transaction before a Public Notary by granting a public deed shall identify its ultimate beneficial owner, which is any individual (either a natural or legal person) owning 25% or more of the social capital of the entity and its identity must be kept in the ultimate beneficial owner registry "Registre de Beneficiaris Efectius".